 - Minimize information in a modem log.

-- Follow this guide if you need to completely block incoming messages
+- Follow this guide to completely block incoming messages